 They think our kind, loving, compassionate, sometimes over-empathetic ways will extend to giving them a free pass.

-When the friend I referred to in the podcast had the new boss who had screwed her over, praise her for being so “nice” about things, it lit a fire in her belly because she realised that this person was mistaking her kindness for weakness.
-It resulted in her getting a massive payout instead of her accepting a lesser role than what she’d been in prior to her maternity leave.
+When the friend I referred to in the podcast had the new boss who had screwed her over, praise her for being so “nice” about things, it lit a fire in her belly.
+She realised that this person was mistaking her kindness for weakness.
+It resulted in her getting a massive payout instead of her accepting a lesser role than what she’d been in before her maternity leave.

 I’ve also learned from firsthand experience and events of recent years that shady folk don’t get away with their actions.
 They invariably overplay their hand because they think they’re outwitting everyone, that they’re clever, invincible, beyond the law or disapproval, and that is never the case.